All Episodes

 Somebody has to subsidize the employment of an illegal alien.

-When she gets when she hires one of these illegals to do whatever, somebody else is subsidizing it.
+When she hires one of these illegals to do whatever, somebody else is subsidizing it.

-But capitalism can't work, uh, folks, if uh if there's not a set of rules that everybody can abide by.
+But capitalism can't work, folks, if there's not a set of rules that everybody can abide by.

-It's like employment contracts or contracts between business you businesses.
+It's like employment contracts or contracts between businesses.

-You tell the people who live in the towns along the southern border and the southern border states that illegal immigration's not or is a net economic benefit.
+You tell the people who live in the towns along the southern border and the southern border states that illegal immigration is not or is a net economic benefit.

 Go tell the school systems that are going broke and the emergency rooms that are closing that illegal immigration is a net benefit.